Lone Soldier Center: Locations

 Most Lone Soldier Center locations are called moadonim (club houses).
 The first and largest "moadon" is in downtown Jerusalem.
-A Tel Aviv branch opened in 2013.
+A Tel Aviv branch opened in 2013 in memory of John and Elly Haven and with contributions from Christians for Israel The Netherlands.
 The Be'er Sheva and the Haifa satellite branches have closed, but Be'er Sheva still maintains two volunteer missions, North and South.

 In addition to the moadonim, The Lone Soldier Center has long-term leases on homes, where it houses lone soldiers from diverse backgrounds across the country.
 There is a women's home located in Jerusalem, and additional buildings in Beit Shemesh, Herzliya and Petach Tikva where 150 lone soldiers are housed.

-Shabbat Meals
+Shabbat meals

 The Lone Soldier Center provides Friday night dinner to over 400 soldiers per month, according to the IDF.

 Events

 The Lone Soldier Center hosts a number of activities to help build a lone soldier community and allow international lone soldiers to adjust to Israeli life.
 Some of these take place weekly, like yoga, Ulpan Hebrew lessons, and a running group, members of which participate in the annual Jerusalem Marathon as part of "Team Mikey."
 The organization also holds a number of meals and parties on Thursday, Friday, and Saturday nights each month.